manuel12/automation-practice/README.md

 ### 5. Create a wiki section for each of the buckets of functionality: ✅

-Each bucket of functionality has it's own wiki section in this repostitory, where their description, user stories and test case names are displayed.
+Each bucket of functionality has its own wiki section in this repository, where their description, user stories and test case names are displayed.

 At the bottom of each wiki page there are links to both the spreadsheet test cases and the test scripts belonging to them: